DeathLord07/IPL-2025-Statistics-Analyzer/IPL 2025 Statistics Analyzer/ipl-2025-analyzer.md

 ## License

 This project is for educational and analytical purposes.
-All IPL data rights belong to their respective owners.

 ---